gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.06.29

+Finally finished the ECS rewrite!!

+What works:
+- (Lobby) character switcher
+- (Planning) can move furniture around
+- (InRound) timer counts down
+- (IR) customers spawn and find a job
+- (IR) customers correctly wait at register for their prescription
+- (IR) customers correctly leave when they get it
+- (IR) customers mostly look where theyre going

+What doesnt:
+- (IR) customers dont check whats inside the pill bottle
+- (IR) timer running out doesnt do anything
+- (IR) customers still have trouble generating valid paths
+- (All) movement sucks today with analog stick
+- (All) grabbing / dropping is really bad and doesnt work as expected

+bug fixes
+- theres kinda tons, but im sure i also broke a bunch impact
+- add ping overlay so you know what your ping is better eng
+- update raylib to 4.5
+- organize the code a bit better into folders (ie move engine stuff to engine/)
+- no more inheritance for entity
+- added unittest for basic ecs stuff
+- privatize any non-const functionality in components
+- rename M_ASSERT to VALIDATE so its more obvious what it does/means
+- added information on how to get lldb to work

 ### alpha_0.23.02.06